-Welcome to Dolly PawCircle where we pray for animals who passed away and comfort their grieving families.
+Welcome to my Dolly PawCircle page where we pray for pets that have passed away and support their grieving families.

 Hugs and kisses to all my Dolly Besties in Heaven including, our beloved family pets: Audrey, Vanessa, Morgan, Emily, Birdie, Jimmy, Micky, Jackie, Blackie, Sunshine I, II, and III, Luciano, Cleo, Cleopatra, Tookie, Prince, Jade and Zoogie.